shijil-dev/findWords/README.md

 # htmx attributes

 please check [htmx.org](https://htmx.org/) first.
-I am not going to write everything here, this is just a subset of their documentation
+This is just a subset of their documentation

 htmx gives superpowers to html tags by these attributes,